The Hillsborough County Sheriff’s Office has two LGBTQ Liaisons dedicated to working with the community and our business partners.

 Lt.
 Garfield began her career in 1993 and became a member of the HCSO in November of 1998.
 In that time, she has held positions as a Deputy, Detective, Street Crimes Corporal and Intelligence Led Policing Sergeant; ultimately rising through the ranks to Lieutenant.
 In 2015, Lt.
 Garfield was awarded the Community Service award for her work and dedication to the community.
 Along with her duties as one of the LGBTQ Liaisons, she is currently the Shift Commander for the District I Night Shift A Platoon.

-Sgt.
-Polk has been a member of the Hillsborough County Sheriff’s Office since 1999.
-During her career, she has been a Crisis Negotiator, Field Training Supervisor, Community Resource Deputy, Street Crimes Corporal, Property Crimes Detective and is now the Sergeant over the Civil Process Section of the Court Operations Division.
-Sgt.
+Lieutenant Polk has been a member of the Hillsborough County Sheriff’s Office since 1999.
+During her career, she has been a Crisis Negotiator, Field Training Supervisor, Community Resource Deputy, Property Crimes Detective, Street Crimes Corporal, Sergeant over the Civil Process Section of the Court Operations Division and is now the Lieutenant over the Training Division.
+Lt.
 Polk is a proud veteran of the United States Air Force where she served during Operation Southern Watch and Operation Enduring Freedom.

 If you are the victim of a crime or a witness to a crime and require law enforcement assistance, please contact the Hillsborough County Sheriff’s Office at 813-247-8000 or submit an anonymous tip through one of the following options: